-As such, it is now commonly understood that having a person, or team, solely accountable for cyber security has become a necessity if a firm is to adequately protect itself from cyber security threat.
-Without this, organisations often struggle with the complexity of interconnected technical, physical and personnel controls that make up a complete cyber security framework.
+As such, it is now commonly understood that having a person, or team, solely accountable for cybersecurity has become a necessity if an organisation is to adequately protect itself from cybersecurity threat.
+Without this, businesses often struggle with the complexity of interconnected technical, physical and personnel controls that make up a complete cybersecurity framework.

 Recruiting a CISO

-This all creates some serious issues when it comes to finding a CISO for your firm.
-And of course, there is the challenge of determining whether someone is the right fit for your business when you don’t have the security experience needed to properly evaluate a CISO…
+This all creates some serious issues when it comes to finding a CISO for your business.
+And of course, there is the challenge of determining whether someone is the right fit, when you don’t have the security experience needed to properly evaluate a CISO…

 Enter the Virtual CISO

 “Renting” a CISO could be the answer.
 In fact, contracting a virtual CISO can be far more effective than hiring a full-timer.
 With a virtual CISO, there's no need to worry about benefits or monthly overhead.